robotology/robotology-superbuild/README.md

 export Qt5_DIR=/usr/local/opt/qt5/lib/cmake/Qt5
 ```

-The required version of `opencv` is not the latest release.
+The version of `opencv` required by [YARP is not the latest release](https://github.com/robotology/yarp/issues/1672).
 In case other versions are installed, it is required to link `opencv3`.
 ```
 brew link --force opencv@3
 ```